Keep up to date with Chronically Salty on Facebook or subscribe to the mailing list at the bottom of the page.

-In February 2017, I was diagnosed with POTS (Postural Orthostatic Tachycardia Syndrome) and went from climbing mountains in the Himalayas one month to practically wheelchair bound the next from disabling symptoms of high heart rates (we talking like 160s), dizziness, brain fog, and palpitations– just from standing.
+In February 2017, I was diagnosed with POTS (Postural Orthostatic Tachycardia Syndrome) and went from climbing mountains in the Himalayas one month to using mobility aids the next from disabling symptoms of high heart rates (we talking like 160s), dizziness, brain fog, and palpitations– just from standing.

 Needless to say, my old life was definitely put on the back burner for awhile.
 I used to be an EMT so understanding what was happening to my body was easy (my physiology classes in college helped a good bit too), but learning how to navigate and cope through this new transition to POTS life was quite difficult.
 I was diagnosed in under a month after symptoms started, which was great, but was sent home from the hospital with the instructions to “do physical therapy, eat salt, drink water, and wear compression,” good luck.